b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/logistical-problems.md

 I, being a dumbass with a computer, can't really speak from experience concerning archaeology or how those educated folks arrive at their conclusions.
 Much like how a lay person doesn't worry themselves too much about [OSI model of network layers](https://www.geeksforgeeks.org/network-layer-protocols/), [DNS](https://www.cloudflare.com/learning/dns/what-is-dns/) lookups, [HTTP handshakes & sessions](https://developer.mozilla.org/en-US/docs/Web/HTTP/Session), [web application dependency management](https://cloud.google.com/blog/topics/developers-practitioners/best-practices-dependency-management) , or [browser rendering](https://frontendly.io/blog/browser-rendering); most folks know that when they tap the blue "F" icon on their smartphone, Facebook shows up.
 It may as well be magic.
 I could dig a hole in New Mexico, find a pottery shard, and think "huh, how about that."
 Someone with the right education could extrapolate a lot more than I could from that hypothetical encounter.

 What I do know, though, is if I find a video describing how the real reason behind the Europe's bubonic plague was microchips made in South Korea, I will be very skeptical of that claim.
 So it is with the Book of Mormon anachronisms.
-If I read that an Israeli family from 600 BC mastered [[Technology#Steel|metallurgy]] and [[Seafaring|seafaring]] in an isolated breakthrough of technology, leaving no trace and never reproducing those creations, I will be comparably skeptical.
+If I read that an Israeli family from 600 BC mastered [[Scripture/Book of Mormon/Technology#Steel|metallurgy]] and [[Seafaring|seafaring]] in an isolated breakthrough of technology, leaving no trace and never reproducing those creations, I will be comparably skeptical.

 [[logical-fallacies#Sagan Standard|Extraordinary claims require extraordinary evidence]], and I don't believe that "pray about it" is going to qualify as evidence.